SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 A key-path string expression lets you access the string
-used to refer to a property in Objective-C
+used to refer to a property in Objective-C,
 for use in key-value coding and key-value observing APIs.

 .. syntax-outline::